EoinDavey/Setanta/docs/_english/04-ma-loops.md

 ## Big example

-We have an example now that uses every we saw, loops, `má`, variables, the stage ....
+We have an example now that uses everything we've seen, loops, `má`, variables, the stage ....

 Run this code and look at the stage:
 ```